neroshop/neroshop/readme.md

 _A peer-to-peer marketplace for [monero](https://getmonero.org) users_

 This project is work-in-progress.
+Questions?
 Contact us on [matrix](https://matrix.to/#/#neroshop:matrix.org).

 ## Planned Features